trofik00777/Banking-System-API/README.md

 You can use my build using maven, which is located in the `result_build/` directory, or build the project yourself

+## Example of using

+Here is an example of a simple client-server command-line application using this API: https://github.com/trofik00777/MultiThread-SocketServer-Banks

 ## Package structure

 ```